kesvesna/smart-home/README.md

-# Smart home for landlord
+# Smart home monitoring for landlord

+At this moment only HTTP

 ## Functions